benbalter/benbalter.github.com/_posts/2016-05-12-12-things-a-product-manager-does.md

 Organizations have a bad habit of confusing what's measurable or visible with what's important, and neglecting the immeasurable as a result.
 Just because something suddenly comes into focus, doesn't mean that that thing deserves your immediate focus.
 Gaining the ability to track page views for example, (and seeing how few there are) doesn't mean you should drop everything and shift to maximizing eyeballs.
 Your job as a product manager is to think purposefully about what metrics you should be collecting, what can't be quantified, and what you should be optimizing for, both today, and in the long run.

-### Product mangers aren't allow to have excuses

-As a product manager, you are responsible for the product's success and held accountable for anything even remotely resembling failure.
-Marketing material didn't strike the right tone?
-Technology didn't pan out as expected?
-Budget priorities shifted?
-Competitor moved faster?
-Personalities clashed?
-Regardless of where the true blame *should* lie, when all's said and done, you're accountable.
-This can be a scary arrangement at first, but it also gives you the political capital to make the touch decisions and assume responsibility on behalf of others.

-### Be the most organized person on the team

 ### 0.1 not 1.0

 Coming up with the vision for the 1.0 version of any feature is the easy part.
 Giving into the temptation to forgo shipping until it's absolutely perfect is even easier.
 The challenge lies in breaking that feature into a minimal 0.1 that you can immediately expose to users, and following up with subsequent ships.
 Not only do users begin getting some of the feature's value early on, but rather than spending six months potentially heading in the wrong direction, you can see how its used in the wild, and can adjust your plans accordingly.
 Incremental ships also keep the number of moving parts to a minimum, and help avoid "flip a giant switch"-style ships that subject users to large swaths of untested code.

+### Be the most organized person on the team

 ### User advocate